 You must raid with this guild.
-If you feel you must raid with another guild for some reason you ABSOLUTELY must clear it with a Coordinator+ first.
+If you feel you must raid with another guild for some reason you must clear it with an Officer first.
 The purpose of a raiding guild is to raid together.
 If a raider decides to raid with another guild on a Prophecy designated raid night (Thursday, Friday, Saturday) their Raider status may be removed.
 Please, like is stated above, the point of being a Raider with a dedicated raiding guild is to .... raid.
 Don't bow out on us for another guild.
 If you don't want to raid that night that is fine but don't go with a different group either.

 4. When a raid or raid night event is scheduled for a particular start time, that is the time that the first pulls are expected to start.
 Therefore, raid invites will begin 15 minutes prior to that time.
 For that 15 minutes only those signed up and prepared to go will be sent invites.
 Our intention is not to punish raiders, we are attempting to push for raids that start on time to give us more TOB (time on boss).
 Please note that if you inform us you will be late ahead of time your raid spot may be reserved until the first pull occurs.
 If you arrive later then that you may be afforded a spot at Raid Leader's discretion.